 The subject teachers remain responsible for working with the student on a day-to-day basis.
-They will retain responsibility even where the interventions may involve group or one-to-one teaching away from the main subject teacher when related to that subject.
+They will retain responsibility even where the interventions may involve small group teaching away from the main subject teacher when related to that subject.
 They will work closely with teaching assistants and /or relevant specialist staff to plan and assess the impact of support and interventions and links with classroom teaching.
 Support with further assessment of the student's strengths and weaknesses, problem solving and advising of the implementation of effective support will be provided by the SENCO.